-Mark schemes must be read in conjunction with the question papers and the report on the examination.
+Mark schemes must be read in conjunction with the question papers and the Report on the Examination.

-Cambridge will not enter into discussions or correspondence in connection with these mark schemes.
+• CIE will not enter into discussion or correspondence in connection with this mark scheme.

-Cambridge is publishing the mark schemes for the October/November 2011 question papers for most IGCSE, GCE Advanced Level and Advanced Subsidiary Level syllabuses and some Ordinary Level syllabuses.
+CIE is publishing the mark schemes for the November 2004 question papers for most IGCSE and GCE Advanced (A) and Advanced Subsidiary (AS) Level syllabuses.